-The Giant Defy Advanced range shares the same frame as those models higher up the ladder.
-This means that riders buying the lower end bikes will enjoy a very similar overall experience to those splashing out, with the D-Fuse tech built into seatposts and handlebars across the range.
+The Giant Defy Advanced range shares the same frame as those models higher up the ladder, in the Pro ranks.
+This means that ridersbuying the lower end bikes will enjoy a very similar overall experience to those splashing out, with the D-Fuse tech built into seatposts and handlebars across the range.

 Here's what you get for your money at each level...

-At this level, Shimano Ultegra derailleurs sit alongside a 105 cassette, whilst the wheels and brakes remain at the same level.
+At this level, Shimano Ultegra appears, whilst the wheels and brakes remain at the same level.

 Giant Defy Advanced Pro road bike

-All three models feature Giant's 'RideSense' - a new chainstay integrated wireless data transmitter that uses ANT+ to transmit wheel speed and cadence information to a cycling computer, saving you investing in a cadence sensor if you’re not getting this info via a power meter or other mode.
+All three models feature Giant's 'RideSense' - a new chainstay integrated wireless data transmitter that uses ANT+ to transmit wheel speed and cadence information to a cycling computer, saving you investing in a cadence sensor, and the top model comes with Giant's power meter built in.

 Which model should you go for?